Last updated on September 29th, 2019 at 02:11 am

 The TomTom brand is one of the oldest and most respected names in GPS navigation.
 However, its latest models come with limited features and functionality compared to competitors’ options.
 This model is best for companies that need a lower priced device.

-When you start looking around for that perfect GPS unit to throw in your truck, there are two main features that you may want to pay attention to:
+When you start looking around for that perfect trucker GPS unit to install in your truck, there are many features that the trucker will want.

 Truck GPS Durability